Addressing Anti-Asian Violence Across Our Communities

 Dear AFSA Listserv Subscribers:

 Please note that the AFSA Listserv was created and has been utilized for announcements of AFSA-sponsored, cosponsored, or supported events and activities on campus and in the community, verified by the AFSA Board.
 It is not, however, intended for messages such as those of a personal nature, those soliciting support for special causes, those expressing personal opinions, or those that support public debate or campaigning.
-If you have questions about the AFSA listserv and its postings, please directly contact David Yang, (email@example.com) AFSA Secretary, or Varaxy Yi Borromeo, AFSA President (firstname.lastname@example.org)
+If you have questions about the AFSA listserv and its postings, please directly contact Rohit Mehta, (email@example.com) AFSA Secretary, or Varaxy Yi Borromeo, AFSA President (firstname.lastname@example.org)

 Thanks for your cooperation!